Installing a Replacement Garbage Disposal

-If you're shopping for an InSinkErator disposal or just purchased one, you'll be glad to know our disposals are the easiest to install, remove and replace.
+If you've just purchased a new InSinkErator garbage disposal, you'll be glad to know our garbage disposals are the easiest to install, remove, and replace.

 Watch & Learn

-InSinkErator shows you how to replace a garbage disposal by following the steps outlined in the instructions manual and as shown in this 4-minute video.
+InSinkErator shows you how to install a garbage disposal by following the steps outlined in the instructions manual and as shown in this 4-minute video.

-Before attempting to install your disposal, read and understand the entire InSinkErator safety and installation instructions listed below.
+Before attempting to install your garbage disposal, read and understand the entire InSinkErator safety and installation instructions included with your garbage disposal model.

 Plumber's Putty (.1 kg)